 Spitfire Photography Experience Day

-This photography day is designed for those who are already competent with a camera, but it can equally be fun for entry level users and can be fun for compact camera owners too.
+The Spitfire Photography Day is designed for those already competent with a camera, but it can equally be a fun activity for entry level users of compact cameras.

-There are no difficult photographic challenges during the day, just lots of specially set up opportunities to capture images you just won’t get anywhere else.
-The day is themed around The Shuttleworth Collection genuine Supermarine Spitfire Mk V (AR501), and you spend the entire day getting up close and personal to this historic airframe.
+There are no difficult photographic challenges during the day, rather a range of uniquely arranged opportunities to capture images that you simply won’t find anywhere else.
+The day is themed around the Shuttleworth Collection’s genuine Supermarine Spitfire Mk V (AR501), and you will spend the entire day getting up close and personal to this historic airframe.

-Darren Harbar ensures that you get some fantastic photographic opportunities by managing the access to allow all attendees to get a wide range of images, including period re-enactors to pose with the aircraft.
-You need not even have a camera to enjoy this day, as you get up close and personal to the aircraft and so long as you are within weight limitations and can access the aircraft unaided, then you get to sit in the cockpit as part of your day!
+Darren Harbar ensures some fantastic photographic opportunities by managing access, enabling all attendees to obtain a wide range of images, including providing period re-enactors to pose with the aircraft.
+You need not even have a camera to enjoy this day, as you get up close and personal to the aircraft.

-There’s even a talk by a current Spitfire pilot and a presentation on this particular aircraft’s fascinating WWII history.
-The ultimate day for fans of the Supermarine Spitfire, and you even get lunch supplied!
-The event is limited to 22 people, which ensures it remains a personal day and allows everyone to get the access they desire.
+There’s even a talk by a current Spitfire pilot, and a presentation on this particular aircraft’s fascinating WWII history.
+The ultimate day for fans of the Supermarine Spitfire, this event is limited to 22 people, ensuring it remains a personal day and allows everyone to get the access they desire.

 What to expect

-- Up close and personal experience with a WWII Supermarine Spitfire
+- Get up close and personal experience with a WWII Supermarine Spitfire#

 - Sit in the cockpit (subject to weight and self-manoeuvrability)